DandelionSprout/adfilt/Dandelion Sprout-s Redirector Assistant List/README.md

 The list has been successfully tested with http://einaregilsson.com/redirector/ on Chrome.
 It should on paper also work with various other redirector extensions, but only if they have a file import function.

+To "download" the list file in a usable capacity, mark all the text in [the JSON file](https://github.com/DandelionSprout/adfilt/blob/master/Dandelion%20Sprout-s%20Redirector%20Assistant%20List/DandelionSproutRedirectorList.json), copy it into a local text editor, and save it as a JSON file.

 If you have any requests, wishes or problems with this list, or just want to say hi to me, feel free to tell me about it.